+11.1.3.8.5 Traffic advertisement in a multiple BSSID set

 The Partial Virtual Bitmap field of the TIM element carried in the Beacon, S1G Beacon, or DMG Beacon frame shall indicate the presence or absence of traffic to be delivered to all stations associated to a transmitted or nontransmitted BSSID.
 The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs (see 9.4.2.5.1 (General)).
 The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a non-S1G STA is 2n (see 9.4.2.5 (TIM element)).
 The decimal value of the 11 LSBs of the AID assigned to an S1G STA shall be greater than 2n.
 The Encoded Blocks that contain these first 2n AIDs (if any) shall precede the Encoded Blocks that contain AIDs for the S1G STAs in the S1G Partial Virtual Bitmap field of each page.
-Each BSS of the Multiple BSSID set may have a different DTIM interval which is signaled in the DTIM Period and DTIM Count fields that are present in the Multiple BSSID-Index element carried in the nontransmitted BSSID profile for that BSS.[move without any change][20069, 20071]
+Each BSS of the Multiple BSSID set may have a different DTIM interval which is signaled in the DTIM Period and DTIM Count fields that are present in the Multiple BSSID-Index element carried in the nontransmitted BSSID profile for that BSS.
+Based upon its knowledge of the capability of associated non-AP STAs to support the multiple BSSID capability, as indicated by the corresponding field in the Extended Capabilities element and the content of the traffic indication virtual bitmap, an AP shall encode the Partial Virtual Bitmap and the Bitmap Control field of the TIM element using one of the three methods (Method A, Method B or Method C) defined in 9.4.2.5.1 (General).
+Specifically, a non-S1G AP shall use Method B if it determines that the bit for each associated non-AP STA in the traffic indication virtual bitmap that is reconstructed by each non-AP STA from the received TIM element encoded using Method B is set correctly.
+Otherwise, a non-S1G AP shall use Method A and an S1G AP shall use Method C.[move without any change]

+NOTE – When all the recipients of the TIM element are STAs that support the multiple BSSID capability, for example when the TIM element is carried in HE (ER) Beacon, FILS Discovery frame or OPS frame where all the addressees are non-AP HE STAs, the transmitting AP uses Method B to encode the Partial Virtual Bitmap and the Bitmap Control fields of the TIM element.[20069, 20071]